stepanstipl/kubernetes-aws/etcd-conf/README.md

 # etcd-conf

-This is intended for configuring etcd on RancherOS on AWS.
+Configures etcd on AWS using info form auto-scaling groups